Imranmoujan/ML/Survival Prediction with Logistic Regression/README.md

 To run this project, clone the repository and execute the Jupyter Notebook.
 Ensure all dependencies are installed.

-### Conclusion
+## Conclusion

 This project provides a comprehensive guide to using logistic regression for binary classification problems.
-It demonstrates the entire workflow from data preprocessing to model evaluation.
+The final model achieved an accuracy of **82%** on the test set.
+This result demonstrates the model's effectiveness in predicting survival based on the available features.
+The workflow covered data preprocessing, feature engineering, model building, and evaluation, providing a complete example of a machine learning pipeline.